jdat82/nuborn/README.md

 They are simple and light javascript code, sufficient enough for simple and recurrent needs.
 We don't need specialized and poweful framework every time we need something.
 Specially on mobile.

-We tried to create our perfect ligth boilerplate project.
+We tried to create a ligth boilerplate project.
 Of course, it's a work in progress evolving continuously.

 Building Nuborn